JaeNuguid/Java-Design-Patterns/README.md

  info soon - info soon -info soon - info soon -info soon - info soon -info soon - info soon - info soon - info soon -info soon - info soon -info soon - info soon -info soon - info soon - info soon - info soon -info soon - info soon -info soon - info soon -info soon - info soon

+<br/><br/><br/>
+## Disclaimer
+All information above including the source codes, and uml diagrams is provided in good faith for guidance and reference purposes only.
+It is of a general informational and educational nature, and the contributors of this repository takes no legal responsibility for the accuracy of the information provided via this page.